shengkui/dualport/README.md

 half-duplex RS-485.

 Before run this utility, We must use a cable to connect two serial ports (in the example, we use ttyS0 and ttyS1).
 Pass these 2 serial ports to the program.
-The program opens two serial ports, then start reading and writing on both ports.
+The program sends predefined data on both ports, and receives data on both ports.
+Then verifies them with predefined data pattern.

 Following are the arguments/options of the program:
 <pre>